-The 2019 Grades 3-8 English Language Arts Tests consist of two sessions that are administered over two days.
+The 2021 Grades 3-8 English Language Arts Tests consist of two sessions that are administered over two days.
 Students will be provided as much time as necessary to complete each test session.
-On average, students in Grades 3-4 will likely need approximately 60-70 minutes of working time to complete Session 1 and 70-80 minutes of working time to complete Session 2.
-Students in Grades 5-8 will likely need approximately 80-90 minutes of working time to complete Session 1 and 90-100 minutes of working time to complete Session 2.
+Below is a table of the average time it will take students to complete each session by grade.